-The Board of Directors have assessed the financial risks facing the business, including macroeconomic events as outlined in Note 3 and Note 24, and compared this risk assessment to the net current asset position.
+The Board of Directors have assessed the financial risks facing the business, including macroeconomic events as outlined in Note 3, and compared this risk assessment to the net current asset position.
 The Directors have also reviewed relationships with key customers and software providers and are satisfied that the appropriate contracts and contingency plans are in place.
-The Directors have prepared detailed revenue, operating expense and cashflow forecasts as well as sensitivity analyses to assess whether the Company has adequate resources for the foreseeable future.
+The Directors have prepared detailed revenue, operating expense and cashflow forecasts as well as sensitivity analyses to assess whether the Company has adequate resources for at least 12 months from the date of the issuance of these consolidated financial statements.
 Based on the analyses performed, the Board of Directors considers that the Group has adequate resources to continue in operational existence for at least a period of 12 months from the date of issuance of these consolidated financial statements.